Uses: Utility – Eggs.

 Colours: Black, Blue, Brown, Buff, Cuckoo, Golden Duckwing, Silver Duckwing, Exchequer, Black Mottled, Red Mottled, Partridge, Pile, White (Standardised UK).

-Useful to Know: Also available as a bantam.
-Can be prolific egg layers that rarely go broody.
-Early to mature, hardy birds, with the best egg to feed ratio of any pure breed.
+Useful to Know: Can be prolific egg layers that rarely go broody.
+Early to mature, hardy birds.
 Light weight, can fly well.

 Photo: White Leghorn owned by Ian Mills.
 Photo courtesy Rupert Stephenson.

-The Leghorn originates from Italy, being sent to America around 1830 and it is quite often thought of as an American bird since it was refined and perfected into a stable breed in the United States before being shipped back to Europe.
-It arrived in the UK in 1869 .
-White Leghorns have been the main Egg producers in the US, as the American marketplace has demanded white eggs and has been used extensively in Battery cage systems over there.
+Leghorn chickens originate from Italy, being sent to America around 1830.
+It is quite often thought of as an American bird since it was refined and perfected into a stable breed in the United States before being shipped back to Europe.
+It arrived in the UK in 1869.
+White Leghorns have been the main Egg producers in North America, as the American marketplace has demanded white eggs and has been used extensively in Battery cage systems over there.

 In Germany, Leghorns are called Italieners and in Holland, they are called Leghorns.
 The standards are very similar there and are very close to the original birds that came from Italy with the exception of a few features.
 These European birds look far more like the Utility type Leghorns that you find in the UK.